ManuelMonteiro24/Distributed-email/README.md

 * cd $GOROOT/src/distributed-email
 * go run *.go

+## Contacts
+Upon registration a key pair associated to the user name is generated and stored in the Users directory.
+For sending and receiving the emails the program utilizes the public key contacts stored in the Contacts Directory, upon receiving a public key from another user this one must store it in the Contacts Directory in the format username_PublicKey (e.g. john_PublicKey).

 ---

 This project was done in the context of a Cryptography and Communications Security course at IST, in Lisbon,